wp-plugins/imdb-connector/readme.txt

 * **PHP functions** that allows theme/plugin developers to easily parse information for a specific movie,
 * [**Shortcodes**](http://codex.wordpress.org/Shortcode_API) which you can use to display one or more details about a movie inside your post or page,
 * and a **settings page** that lets you (de)activate features and customize the way IMDb Connector works.

+*For instructions on how to use, please see [Installation](http://wordpress.org/plugins/imdb-connector/installation/)*.

 If you have any other ideas for features, please don't hesitate to submit them by [sending me an e-mail](mailto:kolja.nolte@gmail.com) and I'll try my best to implement it in the next version.
 Your WP.org username will be added to the plugin's contributor list, of course.